Beating binary powering for polynomial matrices: The case of Fibonacci polynomials

 \subsection{Comments on the three approaches}

 It is natural to ask ourselves what in these approaches was just luck, what was truly specific to the particular example of the Fibonacci polynomials, and what can be extended to the general case.

-It is clear that the key for computing $F_N(x)$ in complexity $O(N)$ is the existence of the recurrence (\ref{eq-recFn}) (or equivalently the ODE~\eqref{eq:diffeqfib}).
-Even though there is no hope for a closed form solution in general, we shall prove that such a recurrence always exists for polynomial C-finite sequences.
+It is clear that the key for computing $F_N(x)$ in complexity $O(N)$ is the existence of the recurrence (\ref{eq-recFn}) (or equivalently the LDE~\eqref{eq:diffeqfib}).
+Even though there is no hope for a closed-form solution in general, we shall prove that such a recurrence always exists for polynomial C-finite sequences.
 We should, however, definitely be careful and avoid proving tautologic statements.
-Since $u_N(x)$ is a polynomial, it does satisfy \emph{a priori} a first-order linear differential equation with polynomial coefficients, $u_N(x) y'(x) - u_N'(x) y(x)=0$, but this one is trivial for our purposes.
+Since $u_N(x)$ is a polynomial, it does satisfy the first-order LDE $u_N(x) y'(x) - u_N'(x) y(x)=0$, but this one is trivial for our purposes.
 Indeed, converting this differential equation into a recurrence satisfied by the sequence of coefficients of $u_N(x)$ yields a recurrence of order $\deg(u_N)$, which is obviously useless for computing the coefficients of $u_N$.
-Therefore, we need to ensure existence of a recurrence/ODE whose order and degree are independent of $N$.
+Rather, we would like to find an LRE/LDE whose order and degree are independent of $N$.
 This is the purpose of the next section.
-Specifically, in \S\ref{sec:method_algeqtodiffeq} we will explain how it can be found by algebraic substitution (generalizing~\S\ref{sec:fibalgsubs}) and in \S\ref{sec:CT} we will show that it can also be found in general via creative telescoping (generalizing \S\ref{sec:CTfib}).
+Specifically, in \S\ref{sec:method_algeqtodiffeq} we explain how it can be computed by algebraic substitution (generalizing~\S\ref{sec:fibalgsubs}) and in \S\ref{sec:CT} we show that it can also be found via creative telescoping (generalizing \S\ref{sec:CTfib}).